MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 Storyline posts are backed by Viva Engage services.
 Compliance for posts is therefore the same as for the rest of Viva Engage.
 If you're in native mode, posts are ingested into the substrate and are subject to the same compliance and e-Discovery capabilities as posts in communities, including communications compliance and retention.
 Because files are stored in OneDrive, they inherit security and compliance policies configured for files in OneDrive.

-When users are deleted, for example when an individual leaves the company, the system follows the Microsoft 365 user deletion process that's described in the "Delete a user" section of [Manage Viva Engage users across their lifecycle from Office 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).
+When user accounts are deleted (for example, when an individual leaves the company), the system follows the Microsoft 365 user deletion process described in the "Delete a user" section of [Manage Viva Engage users across their lifecycle from Office 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).

 ## File storage for storyline

-All files attached to storyline posts are stored in a hidden library in the author’s OneDrive.
+Files attached to storyline posts are stored in a hidden library in the author’s OneDrive.
 There's no entry point to this location in the Microsoft 365 user experience, but you can access it through a URL resembling the following example:

    `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage/Attachments/Storyline`